tensorflow/minigo/README.md

 BOARD_SIZE=19 python3 gtp.py --load_file=$LATEST_MODEL --num_readouts=$READOUTS --verbose=3
 ```

-(If no model is provided, it will initialize one with random values)

 After some loading messages, it will display `GTP engine ready`, at which point
 it can receive commands.
 GTP cheatsheet: